 4. That was a banana skin

 The banana skin idiom describes a situation that causes embarrassment or problems.
-This idiom is derived from the old slippery banana skin on the floor joke, with the implication being that a personal has slipped up.
+This idiom is derived from the old slippery banana skin on the floor joke, with the implication being that a person has slipped up.

 5. You've been in the wars!